Case Number: CF-2021-98

 Quote: “This tragic series of events has deeply affected the community and sent shockwaves far beyond.
 Spurred to action, the community has come together to organize fundraising efforts, vigils, and memorials.
 The public has a right to information, such as the body camera footage, that would better inform their understanding of what took place.”

-Update: The Muskogee Phoenix obtained the 911 recording after the court ordered its release on March 2, finding in favor of the public interest and no compelling reason to withhold the tape from the public.
-The court is expected to resolve the body camera footage issue after a hearing in June.
+Update: The Muskogee Phoenix obtained the 911 recording after the court ordered its release on March 2, 2021, finding in favor of the public interest and no compelling reason to withhold the tape from the public.
+On June 4, a judge ordered the release of portions of the police body camera videos.

 2021-02-24: Court order